Editor’s note: if you would like a quick offer on your graphics cards, click here.

 The 8th generation of Intel Processors is far better than the 7th, and the next generation of GPUs is just about to be released from Nvidia which appear to also be a big step up.
 If you wait to get a new computer that has both of these you’ll be setting yourself up to have a relevant computer for a much longer time.

-However, with the upcoming increases in capacity being around 50% (or maybe even more) this is no small jump in capacity and probably worth the investment for future proofing if you’re already in the market!
+However, with the upcoming increases in capacity being around 50% (or maybe even more) it’s more worth the investment for future proofing if you’re already in the market!

 Have something to add?
 Let us know your thoughts in the comments below!